Adrghph/kubeftp-proxy-helm/README.md

 2. Configure your values.yaml (see below Configuration)

-**Before you continue** : If you want to enable FTPS, read the dedicated section.
-Otherwise, skip straight to step 3 to deploy plain FTP.
+**Before you continue** : To enable FTPS, check the dedicated section below before running the Helm installation.

 3. Create and install into a dedicated namespace (recommended)